bigdata-i523/hid213/README.md

    hid:
    - 213
    title: Big Data and Speech Recognition
+   abstract: >
-   abstract: This paper is about how big data applied on Speech Recongnition.
-Speech recognition is the inter-disciplinary sub-field of      computational linguistics that develops methodologies and technologies that enables the recognition and translation of spoken language    into text by computers.
+       This paper is about how big data applied on Speech Recongnition.
+Speech recognition is the inter-disciplinary
+       sub-field of      computational linguistics that develops
+       methodologies and technologies that enables the recognition and translation of spoken language    into text by computers.
    url: https://github.com/bigdata-i523/hid213/paper1/paper1.pdf
    type: latex
+   chapter: Text
 ```

 # Paper 2